 - Aslak Aamot Kjærulff, Diakron

 - Nicolay Boyadjiev, Strelka Institute for Media Architecture and Design

 - Michael Tornøe, The Danish Business Authority

-City leaders and national government rightly see big data and the ‘smart city’ as a way to unlock the future of our urban lives.
-However, it is often pursued and paid for as means of achieving efficiency and control, with the underlying assumption that every problem the city faces is measurable, quantifiable and solvable.
-This simply doesn’t fit with the messy, contested reality we live in.
-More to the point networked information and open source data is much more powerful than that.
-But only when our ability to share and contribute is available to all.
-As the brilliant Charlie Leadbeater said ‘open source…is one of the greatest competitive levers against monopoly’.
+City leaders and national governments see big data and the smart city movement as a way to unlock the future of our urban lives.
+However, it is often pursued and paid for as a means of achieving efficiency and control, with the underlying assumption that every problem the city faces is measurable, quantifiable and solvable.
+If city development for the past 30 years was driven by the market logic of equating economics with the reliability of science, the algorithm holds the same promise for the smart city.